redhat-partner-tech/partner-tech-days-feb2020/OpenShift-AppDev/labs/2_4_Extend_Quarkus_App.md

 }
 ```

-9. Now that we have something working, we can do just a tiny bit of cleanup : we will move two of the static properties into configuration, as they really shouldn’t be hardcoded strings in the resource (granted, there might be more static strings that could be moved into the properties file, but this start illustrates how it works):
+9. Now that we have a working implementation, we can do just a bit of cleanup : we will move two of the static properties into configuration, as they really shouldn’t be hardcoded strings in the resource (granted, there might be more static strings that could be moved into the properties file, but this illustrates how to extract static strings into configuration):

 * Add **@Configuration** annotations in the resource and move the actual configuration values into *application.properties*